Pomo religion

-The indigenous religion of the Pomo people, Native Americans from Northwestern California, centered on belief in the powerful entities of the 'Kunula', a Coyote, and 'Guksu', a spirit healer from the south.
+The Indigenous tribe of the Pomo people, Native Americans from Northwestern California, centered on belief in the powerful entities of the 'Kunula', a Coyote, and 'Guksu', a spirit healer from the south.

 Creation stories

 Coyote ('Kunula') and Cougar set up for their sons to play a sports game.
 Most of Coyote's children died.
 The last two of Coyote's sons chased a ball into a sweathouse and were killed by the resident the Sun (a spirit being).
 Later through trickery and persistence Coyote retrieved the bodies of his two sons in a bag.
 Because he had trouble seeing in the darkness Coyote split open the bag and his son's two bodies created light and became the physical sun and the moon in the heavens.

 Another "Creation" myth is that Coyote and Lizard ('Hatanutal') were in a sweathouse near Upper Lake, California.
 Coyote split up some willow and dogwood sticks, painted them, and set them upright in the dirt.
 The sticks turned into human beings with paws rather than hands.
 Coyote then put some hemp around them.
 The hemp became fleas that jumped onto the human beings.
 Lizard suggested the people needed hands with fingers in order to be more useful, and Coyote suggested they wrestle over that.
 Coyote and Lizard wrestled.
 Lizard won the wrestling match and thus the people as Lizard proposed were given fingers, as well as language.